1 / 1 Page

 Access Opening: The dentist needs to make a small opening into the tooth crown to reach the pulp chamber.

-Cleaning and Shaping: The contaminated or injured pulp is removed, and the inside of the tooth is cleaned, shaped, and disinfected.
+Cleaning and Shaping: The infected or damaged pulp is removed, and the inside of the tooth is cleaned, shaped, and disinfected.

-Filling the Tooth: After cleaning, the tooth is filled with a biocompatible material known as gutta-percha to seal it.
+Filling the Tooth: After cleaning, the interior of the tooth is filled with a biocompatible material called gutta-percha to seal it.

-Final Restoration: Often, the tooth receives a crown or filling for ultimate restoration.
+Final Restoration: The tooth often receives a crown or filling for final restoration.

-There are several advantages which can be accrued with the treatment of root canal treatment:
+There are a number of advantages that can be accrued with the treatment of root canal treatment:

-Pain Relief: RCT alleviates pain resulting from infection almost immediately.
+Pain Relief: RCT relieves pain caused by the infection almost immediately.

 Natural Teeth Preservation: The treatment of the infection by root canal allows patients to maintain their teeth rather than removal.